shell pipes & loops

 - standard input: 0, standard output: 1, standard error: 2

-does the same as1>
+>does the same as1>

-(f=follow) be useful to check status
+How could tail -f (f=follow) be useful to check status

 of a program that takes very long to finish? example (see